Acrylic painting on 250 gsm art paper.

 The view is of the Ha’Penny Bridge over the River Liffey in Dublin.
 I then added a tentacle in the Liffey (harking back to the Kraken on the first Dublin 2019 poster), a Martian walking machine from HG Wells’ The War of the Worlds (influenced by Michael Trim’s beautiful design for the cover of the Jeff Wayne musical album), and some flying saucers inspired by the classic SF movie This Island Earth.
 At one stage the caption was “Dublin – Travel via Metaluna” in reference to the saucers.

-The image was used heavily on Dublin 2019 posters including several on display in Dublin comic stores, and was the cover of one of the Dublin 2019 progress reports.
+The image was used heavily on Dublin 2019 posters including several on display in Dublin comic stores, and was the cover of Dublin 2019 Progress Report #1.

 Original artwork © Iain Clark 2019.

 “Worldcon”, “Hugo Award”, and the Hugo Award Logo are registered service marks of Worldcon Intellectual Property, a California non-profit public benefit corporation.
 “World Science Fiction Society”, “WSFS”, “World Science Fiction Convention”, “NASFiC”, “Lodestar Award”, and the distinctive design of the Hugo Award Trophy Rocket are service marks of the World Science Fiction Society, an unincorporated literary society.